Call or Text

 Same year, both V12, one Coup one Convertible

-1939 Custom Darrin Body V12 Convertible – An amazing automobile.
+1939 Custom Darrin Body V12 Convertible which Packard called a Twin Six – An amazing automobile.

 This is the 1933 Dietrich Body 745 Packard Dual Cowel Packard.
-Designed by my friend, who as since passed, Ray Dietrich whom I’ve wrote extensively about.
+Designed by my friend, Ray Dietrich https://www.rossispeaks.com/dietrich/who passed in 1980.
 Read More

 This car was designed and built for Al Jolson, star of the first talking picture, The Jazz Singer.
-It was owned for many years by a dear friend in Albuquerque.
+It was owned for many years by Bob Friggens, of Albuquerque.

-Christmas day 1972.
-I was proudly ridding in the back seat behind the second windscreen, a cold sun shinny day and the top was down.
+Thanksgiving day 1972.
+I was proudly ridding in the back seat behind the second windscreen of the Jolson Packers, a cold sun shinny day and the top was down.
 We were motoring from Corrales, where I had forgotten the desert, down the winding roads to his NW Valley home for the party.
 And get this; Ray Dietrich (the cars original designer) was ridding tall in the front passenger seat,

 It was freezing cold, so I sat the Nesselrode Pie down to warm my hands.
 Bob called out, “Don’t spill the Nesselrode Pie!”
 I looked down as the not yet congealed pie was pouring over the beautiful blue leather hides.
 Oh My God!
 I screamed!
 Bob quickly put the car into a four wheel drift into a convenience store and we all dove out to buy paper towels!

-Now you’ve heard the rest of the story of “A Christmas never to be forgotten!”
+Now you’ve heard the rest of the story of “The First Annual Los Arbelos Pie Fight, never to be forgotten!”

 This is the restorer of these fine automobiles